 - Does your child live with an adult whose job or hobby involves exposure to lead?

-- Does your child live near an active lead smelter, battery recycling plant, or other industry likely to release lead into the environment?
+- Does your child live near an active smelter, battery recycling plant, or other industry likely to release it into the environment?

 - Does your child live within one block of a major highway or busy street?

 - Do you use hot tap water for cooking or drinking?

 - Has your child ever been given home remedies (such as azarcon, greta, pay looah, surma, litargirio)?